teampheenix/StarCraft-Casting-Tool/README.md

 ## Installation

-Download the latest version of Python 3.6 at https://www.python.org/downloads.
+[Download](https://github.com/teampheenix/AlphaSC2Tool/archive/master.zip) and exctract this tool, download the latest version of Python 3.6 at https://www.python.org/downloads.
 This tool requires the additional Python Packages *PyQt5*, *requests*, and *configparser*.
 To install these packages run the script `installPackages.py` once or do it manually.
 Run `AlphaSC2Tool.pyw` to start the AlphaSC2-Tool.

 ## Instructions for Use